-The eRouter MUST support either SNMP [RFC 3412] or TR-069 [TR-069] from the Operator-Facing management interface.
+- SNMP [RFC 3412]

+- TR-069 [TR-069]

+- [TR-369].

-The eRouter is not required to support both management interfaces simultaneously for a given system boot instance.
+The eRouter MAY support multiple management interfaces simultaneously for a given system boot instance.

 User management from the Customer-Facing interface is vendor specific.
 Remote management of the eRouter (from the Operator-Facing interface) by the customer is outside of the scope of this specification.